 How to attend

 This is a live webinar that will be streamed over the web.
 The presentation will be about fifty minutes, followed by ten minutes for Q&A. Registered participants will receive an e-mail with instructions and the link to join the webinar on the day of the event.
-Members are $25; non-members are $40.
-The member discount will be credited at the time of checkout.
-Registration closes Monday, 3 November 2014, the day before the event.
-For more information, contact Donald Taylor at email@example.com.
+Individual sessions are $65 for ANCOR and TASH members and $130 for non-members.
+To receive the discount, at checkout TASH and ANCOR members must enter the discount code they received via the promotional e-mail.
+For more information, including the member discount code, contact Donald Taylor at email@example.com.